GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 ### Access Consul UI (externally)

-By default, the application does not have an external IP.
-To create an external IP address, run the following command:
+By default, the application does not have an external IP address.
+To create one, run the following command:

-> **NOTE:** This command exposes Consul externally without any authentication
+> **WARNING:** This command exposes Consul externally, without any authentication
-> and encryption enabled.
-It is not recommended to use such configuration in
+> or encryption enabled.
+Using such a configuration in
-> production environment.
+> production environments is not recommended.

 ```shell
 kubectl patch svc "${APP_INSTANCE_NAME}-consul-ui" \